Who participates in the GenProof study groups?

 What does the GenProof Study Program cost?

-How often do study groups start?
+How often do study groups form?

 How do I join a GenProof study group?